Mom and baby:

-The EBDC project is currently open to any Virginia hospital that would like to join.
-Those interested should attend the January 21 info session.
-All of this work will be rooted in a respectful care and eliminating bias framework, to ensure when working with our pregnant and parenting families experiencing substance use disorder they receive optimal care to improve outcomes among this population.
+The EBDC-SUD project is currently open to any Virginia hospital that would like to join.
+Those interested should email info@govnpc.org to learn more and get started.
+All of this work will be rooted in an optimal care and a compassionate mom-baby support framework, to ensure when working with our pregnant and parenting women experiencing substance use disorder they receive the best care to improve outcomes among this population.

 What we’re doing

-The Eliminating Bias in the Dyad Care (EBDC) project is for all of our pregnant and parenting families who are experiencing the impacts of substance use disorder (SUD).
-Through EBDC, Virginia hospitals and birth facilities will implement quality improvement projects to encourage respectful, high-quality care.
-EBDC participants will break the stigma and improve outcomes for mom-baby dyads affected by substance use disorder and neonatal opioid withdrawal syndrome.
+The Evidence Based in the Dyad Care Substance Use Disorder (EBDC-SUD) project is for all of our pregnant and parenting women who are experiencing the impacts of substance use disorder (SUD).
+Through EBDC-SUD, Virginia hospitals and birth facilities will implement quality improvement projects to encourage compassionate, high-quality care.
+EBDC-SUD participants will learn best communications-practices and improve outcomes for mom-baby dyads affected by substance use disorder and neonatal opioid withdrawal syndrome.

 Substance abuse disorder can impact any Virginian.
-The EBDC project helps us take the first step in acknowledging the issue and checking our biases at the door.
+The EBDC-SUD project helps us take the first step in acknowledging the issue and entering the clinical space with a supportive and open mindset.

 per 1,000 birth hospitalizations in 2022 involved neonatal abstinence syndrome.